Korean War Legacy Project

 Barbed Wire Fence along the Yalu River

-Franklin Gillreath describes the march north as a prisoner of war (POW) deep into North Korea.
-He explains that villages would be emptied so that the prisoners could be stowed in the huts of North Korean civilians where there was only enough room to sit up.
-He describes the camp along the Yalu River where barbed wire used to keep in cattle was the only border between him and escape.
+Franklin Gillreath recounts the grueling march north as a prisoner of war deep into North Korea.
+He explains that villages were emptied to house prisoners in cramped huts, where there was barely enough room to sit up.
+He also describes a camp along the Yalu River, where barbed wire intended for cattle formed the only barrier between him and escape.

 Tags: Pyungyang,Chinese,Front lines,Living conditions,North Koreans,POW